Tennessee–Vanderbilt football rivalry

 The Tennessee–Vanderbilt football rivalry is an American college football rivalry between the Tennessee Volunteers and Vanderbilt Commodores.
 They are both founding members of the Southeastern Conference (SEC).
-Vanderbilt and Tennessee have played 115 times since 1892.
-Tennessee leads the all-time series 78–33–5.
+Vanderbilt and Tennessee have played 118 times since 1892.
+Tennessee leads the all-time series 79–32–5.

 History

 From 1892–1927, Vanderbilt went 19–2–3 against Tennessee.
 Tennessee's hiring of Robert Neyland in 1926 reversed completely the on field rivalry.
 Nathan Dougherty hired him with the explicit goal to "even the score with Vanderbilt."
 Vanderbilt's Dan McGugin (1904–17, 1919–34) was 13–8–3 all-time against the Vols.

 Vanderbilt's longest win streak is 9 from 1901 to 1913.
 Tennessee's longest win streak is 22 from 1983 to 2004.

 From 1928 to 2011, Tennessee went 71–9–2 against Vanderbilt.
-But since 2012, Tennessee leads 6–5.
+Since 2012, Tennessee leads 8–5 on the field.

+An unofficial, exhibition game was played in 1918 between Vanderbilt and Student Army Training Corps, since Tennessee had officially suspended their football program due to Tennessee's coach and players participation in World War I.